lillycat332/NitrogenApp/README.md

 # NitrogenApp

 Nitrogen is a BSD Licensed tool for viewing iOS system info.
-It is written in Swift with SwiftUI, and currently has no third party library dependencies.
+It is written in Swift with SwiftUI, and minimizes use of libraries where possible.
 Currently, it can show battery level and state, OS information, device name + some specs and hostname.
 <p float="left">
   <img src="https://user-images.githubusercontent.com/54189319/137585092-0e93b77f-44c0-4787-a538-515b729021d2.png" width="200">